Skip to main content

 8. Of the roles that the government plays in the economy, which role do you believe is the most important?
 Why?
 Which role is the least important?
 Why?

-This page titled 1.9: Capitalism and Economic Freedom is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.9: Capitalism and Economic Freedom is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.